-The easiest way to describe the system I use for organizing my digital photos is to show you how I use this system.
+The easiest way to describe the system I use to organize digital photos is to show you how I use this system.
 This is the workflow that I use every time I take pictures and transfer them to my computer.
 For each step of my workflow I will be pointing to various articles that explain the details of each step.
-Read on to see how I organize over 100,000 pictures & videos.
+Read on to see how I organize over 200,000 photos & videos.

 A Simple Name: STORE

-The steps in my workflow can be easily remembered by using STORE as the acronym.
+The steps in my workflow to organize digital photos, can be easily remembered by using STORE as the acronym.
 It stands for Shoot & Scan, Transfer, Organize, Retrieve and Export.
 STORE is a comprehensive, simple and efficient system for organizing your digital photos.

 Shoot & Scan Photos

 This is where it all begins…we love shooting pictures.
 However, there are three simple things that I check over and over when shooting pictures.
 These three things will ensure I have the correct information in the pictures I take.

-- Set my time and date on my camera – I am still very surprised by the number of people who do not set their time and date on their cameras.
-Check your time zone and set your time and date.
+- Set my time and date on my camera.
+I am still very surprised by the number of people who do not set their time and date on their cameras.
+If you are using a stand alone camera, check your time zone and set your time and date.
 Make sure you change it when you travel to different time zones and obviously when you get back home.
+If your main camera is a phone, you can skip this.

 While I’m not an expert photographer, I have learned a few important tips about taking better pictures.
 Also, during this step there are some easy things steps for optimizing your camera settings so it would help later in the process.